-When your child is given a prescription for antibiotics, here are some important guidelines to follow:
+If your child is given a prescription for antibiotics, it is important to take them correctly.
+Here are some important guidelines to follow:

-Make sure that you give the medicine exactly as directed.
-That means having your child take the recommended dose according to the schedule on the label (eg, 1, 2, or 3 times a day).
+Give your child the antibiotic medicine exactly as directed.
+Be sure to have your child take the prescribed dose according to the schedule on the label (for example, one, two or three times a day).

-Your child needs to take the entire course of antibiotics.
-This means that if your pediatrician prescribes taking the medicine for 10 days, be sure your child takes it for the full 10 days, even if he’s feeling better before then.
-If he stops taking the medicine early, some of the microbes may stay in your child's body and continue to multiply.
-This may cause another infection or mutate to a new form that could be resistant to future treatment.
-With some illnesses, complications can develop if the infection is not completely wiped out.
+Make sure your child takes the entire course of antibiotics.
+If your pediatrician prescribes taking the medicine for 10 days, be sure your child takes it for the full 10 days—even if they feel better before then.
+If they stop taking the antibiotic early, some of the bacteria may stay in your child's body and the symptoms might return.

-Never give your child antibiotics that were prescribed for another person or for an earlier illness, including those that you may have in your medicine cabinet.
-Your leftover antibiotic may be the wrong one for the problem you are treating, it may be outdated, or you may only have enough for an incomplete course of treatment.
-This can cause growth of resistant microbes and a longer and more serious infection.
-Throw out any leftover pills—don't save them for future use.
-(If medicine is taken properly, there should be no leftover pills!)
+Never give your child antibiotics that were prescribed for another person or for a previous illness.
+Don't be tempted to use old antibiotics you may have in your medicine cabinet.
+Your leftover antibiotics may be the wrong one for the new infection, the wrong dose, or be too old to work anymore.
+Throw out any leftover antibiotics—don't save them for future use.

 Ask your pediatrician whether your child should be seen after the antibiotics are finished.
 If they aren't feeling better after taking the full course of antibiotics, be sure to let your pediatrician know.
 Sometimes, the infection may be caused by resistant germs that require a different antibiotic.